MarinaShmovganets/lighthouse/docs/headless-chrome.md

 ## CLI (xvfb)

-Alternativeluy, you can run full Chrome + xvfb instead of headless mode.
+Alternatively, you can run full Chrome + xvfb instead of headless mode.
 These steps worked on Debian Jessie:

 ```sh
 # get node 6